Asutosh11/CustomerSupportChat/README.md

 [![](https://jitpack.io/v/Asutosh11/CustomerSupportChat.svg)](https://jitpack.io/#Asutosh11/CustomerSupportChat)
 # Android Customer Support Chat Library
-This is a Customer support chat library built over Smack API that you can add to your Android applications.
+This is a Customer support chat library built using Smack API that you can add to your Android applications.

 Once I was in search of a customer support chat library that I could embed in my Android app easily without writing much code and without taking much time.
 I couldn't find any.
 So later I made this library to accomplish that task.
 Try using it.
 Try experimenting with it.